youradds/hestiacp-autoconfig-email-discovery/README.md

 4) If you want to modify, a knowledge of Perl is good (that being said - there is nothing stopping someone from converting this into a bash/PHP/etc script, and just using it as a guide!)
 5) You need to create a folder called /installer at the root level, and put all these files in it
 6) You need to be logged in as root
+7) The domain you are adding already has SSL enabled via LetsEncrypt

 Ok so running it is pretty simple: